deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Yan himself was the biggest clue.
 None of his people were bigger or stronger than him, none more handsome of muscle or face.
 His body was prettier and stronger *and* harder than any, thicker in every part and shape, better in his arms, legs, tail and cock.
 He was so blessed by the gods that it took a man such as *Righteous* to best him, or a god like Daar to defeat him.

 That thought made him feel better.
 Righteous was not a god because Human gods did not work that way, but he was maybe not much *less.* To stand honorably next to him---and to think that one day, he might even *beat* him---was a good feeling.
 After all, Yan had time to build his strength, and the Humans had not yet begun their strongest Giving-magics on him.
 Age had not marked him in any weak way.
 A few of the Lodge were smarter, and a hand of them like Vemik were hugely much more so, but none had Yan’s experience or wisdom.
 He was *old* among the People, now.
 Old, well-fed, and he could *feel* in his bones he would live very, very long.
-Not even *Noff-*fell could say otherwise.
+Not even *Noff*-fell could say otherwise.

 The gods did not Give such ample blessings without a cost.
 So, what cost was Yan to pay?
 It was not the normal cost of a powerful blackcrest.
 He would not live alone in the forest, protect the People for a hand or two of seasons, then be Taken by the Gods.
 His price was *bigger.*

 This was a test of *growing.* The People needed to become *more.* The Lodge had *many* talkings about the idea, many visions under the magic of the smoke.
 They had decided: Yan was to become one of the Sky-People, to be their Chief in the Sky.

 He needed to earn money now, regularly.
 It didn’t feel *right* to glean from their sovereign fund; that was for the People when *big* money was needed.
 He only needed some basics in the city.
-He needed to pay for e-lec-*triss-*tree, for his apartment, for his fone and his food.
+He needed to pay for e-lec-*triss*-tree, for his apartment, for his fone and his food.
 Next to the big payings they might need to make, that was a tiny amount, but still: *‘compound interest’* was a *big* math-magic.
 Best not to weaken it before it worked its biggest Givings.

 And he wasn’t on the team, yet.
 Training for it, yes.
 But there were learnings and provings to be done first.
 It wasn’t *enough* to be strong in body, or even the strongest in body.
 He was already that, but he also had to show he was strong in mind, in spirit and more.
 The HEAT needed to *know* he was all of those things, not just take it for granted because he was a friend.